Like books, personal blogs seem to have an innate ability built-in to the medium to bring out the best in people.

 The Pandemic in Summary

-- SARS-CoV-2 is the third known new coronavirus in 20 years – not disputed.
+- Fact: SARS-CoV-2 is the third known new coronavirus in 20 years – not disputed.

-- The virus reservoir and evolutionary origin responsible for the three new coronaviruses since 2002 is humans sharing exhaled breath indoors on the scale enabled by the indoor economy explosion over the last 4-5 decades.
+- The origin of the virus: The virus reservoir and evolutionary origin responsible for the three new coronaviruses since 2002 is humans sharing exhaled breath indoors on the scale enabled by the indoor economy explosion over the last 4-5 decades.
 SARS-CoV-2 would be more appropriately labeled “EBSRS-CoV-3” for “Exhaled Breath Sewage Respiratory Syndrome Coronavirus 3.”

 - Wet markets, bats, and camels are not the source.
 We make the animals sick, but we don’t notice sick animals until we get sick, then we blame the animals / markets.
 While hybridization by dual infection between animals and humans may contribute, it is a distant second-place factor and we are simply refusing to acknowledge the primary factor.